• Skip to content

 However, it is likely due to changes in employment circumstances, that many households have fallen into arrears with rent and mortgage payments or have fallen even more into arrears than they had been prior to the pandemic.
 Thus the impact of the pandemic on homelessness is likely to be felt for a considerable time.

-The increased cost of energy, food and other products is likely to have a significant negative impact on people’s ability to maintain their accommodation.
+Following on from the pandemic, the increased cost of energy, food and other products are having a significant negative impact on people’s ability to maintain their accommodation.

 Strategic Need and Service Provision